tejas2292/Display-Directory-Nodejs/README.md

 ---

-# File Directory Server with Express
+# Display File Directory on HTML with Node JS

 This project is a simple Node.js server that uses `express` to serve static files and `serve-index` to provide a directory listing.
 It is built with ES modules and demonstrates how to set up a basic server to browse files in a directory via a web interface.